-The MSG should approve the terms of reference for the Independent Administrator (IA), drawing on the objectives and agreed scope of the EITI as set out in the MSG's work plan.
-The MSG's deliberations on these matters should be in accordance with the MSG's internal governance rules and procedures (see Requirement 1.4.b).
-The EITI requires an inclusive decision-making process throughout implementation, with each constituency being treated as a partner.
+The MSG should approve the terms of reference for the Independent Administrator (IA), drawing on the objectives and agreed scope of the EITI as set out in the MSG's annual work plans.
+The MSG's deliberations on these matters should be in accordance with the MSG's internal governance rules and procedures (see EITI Requirements 1.4.b).
+The EITI requires an inclusive decision-making process throughout implementation, with each constituency being treated as a equal partner.

-The Independent Administrator should be perceived by the MSG to be credible, trustworthy and technically competent.
+The IA should be perceived by the MSG to be credible, trustworthy and technically competent.
 The MSG and the Independent Administrator should address any concerns regarding conflicts of interest.
-The EITI Report and associated data files prepared by the Independent Administrator will be submitted to the MSG for approval and made publicly available in accordance with Requirement 7.1 and 7.2.
+The EITI Report and associated data files prepared by the IA will be submitted to the MSG for approval and made publicly available in accordance with the EITI Requirements 7.1 and 7.2.